-Register within South Africa
+To Register within South Africa

 When and where can I register?

-You can make an appointment to apply for registration during office hours at the local IEC office responsible for your voting district.
+Make an appointment to apply for registration during office hours at the local IEC office responsible for your voting district.
 Please always phone first to make an appointment.

 What documents do I need to apply for registration?

 By law, you must apply in person (no online or email registrations are permitted).
 Please bring your:-

 No other forms of ID can be accepted.
 Only original documents (no copies) are accepted.

 What happens when I apply?